-- 13.2 All claims are generated automatically from the activity data entered onto the PharmOutcomes portal made available by the public health team.
-If data is not entered then claims cannot be met.
-Activity should be recorded on the day of the supply - 8.3 See Appendix 1 for payment structure. - 8.4 The Council has the right to audit a pharmacy against the claims received.
-Reasonable notice will be given to the pharmacy prior to the audit
+- 13.1 Payment will be made to the Provider for the provision of the needle exchange scheme on a monthly basis in arrears using the activity information entered onto PharmOutcomes - 13.2 All claims are generated automatically from the activity data entered onto the PharmOutcomes portal made available by the public health team.
+If data is not entered, then claims cannot be met.
+Activity should be recorded on the day of the supply - 8.3 See Appendix 1 for payment structure.